Donald Trump now banned from countries including Canada and UK as convicted felon

 UK

-Under UK law, a felon can visit Ireland and Scotland with some restrictions and requirements in place.
+Under UK law, a felon can visit England, Wales, Northern Ireland, and Scotland with some restrictions and requirements in place.
 However, Britain can bar access to convicted felons.

-Unless an “Immigration Officer is satisfied that admission would be justified for strong compassionate reasons,” they can refuse access to any convicted, so long as the crime they committed would also be punishable by imprisonment in the UK.
+Unless an “Immigration Officer is satisfied that admission would be justified for strong compassionate reasons,” they can refuse access to any convicted felon so long as the crime they committed would also be punishable by imprisonment in the UK.

 China